OliverDemuth/MayaSignedDistanceFields/README.md

 2. Copy and paste the *runLigamentCalculation.py* script into the *Python Script Editor*
 3. Adjust the user defined variables in the scirpt and execute it

 The ligament lengths will be keyed into the attributes of 'jointName' for each frame.
+Maya will become unresponsive until the calculations are done.
+A progress bar will be updated according to the progress.
+The ligament length calculations can be cancelled at any time by pressing *esc* without losing any progress.

 #### From the command line
+Autodesk Maya does not need to be open.
 1. Create the following exemplary folder structure and change the directories in the *ligamentCalculationWrapper.py* script
 ```
 path = '\\your\\file\\path\\ligaments\\python'